PseudoAj/MyLaravel/S2.Laravel/Vagrant/blog.md

 # Laravel 5.2 on CentOS 7.2 up and running

-I was asked to develop this web application for an academic research project recently and I was looking for robust backend framework. `PHP` was my obvious choice but there are tons for frameworks written in `PHP`, so like any other millennial I have decided to look what's trending :
+I was asked to develop this web application for an academic research project recently and I was looking for robust backend framework.
+PHP was my obvious choice but there are tons of frameworks written in PHP, so like any other millennial I have decided to look what's trending :

 ![Google trending](https://lh3.googleusercontent.com/TqVGqKeq9Ce9x9Aq5b1tX37oJyfLGoQME_XOfDNSJdWTHrCIbRk9Ba45b5aV8P7GHyl2YIdcMzhm0w=w867-h546-no)